 Benvenuti, amici miei – welcome, my friends!

-I hope you enjoyed yesterday’s peek into the little known, yet delicious world of Lugana wines.
+I hope you enjoyed yesterday’s “From The Archives” post, featuring the little known, yet delicious white wines of Italy’s Lugana region.

 BTW, my friends, I’m following through on my promise to smuggle you into cool, “insider” wine-and-food events with me!